danielrob/js-emoji-projects/README.md

 - ⛄️ - [the-super-tiny-compiler](https://github.com/jamiebuilds/the-super-tiny-compiler) - Possibly the smallest compiler ever
 - 👨‍🏫 - [mike-north](https://github.com/mike-north) - Multiple tutorials by Mike North

+### Contributing
+Know great project with an chosen emoji?
+Please submit a PR!
+As a general rule 500+ stars to include, but useful & interesting projects get a pass.

 ### Credit
 Thanks to @erikras for the idea https://twitter.com/erikras/status/1014839784773177344